 Provide condiments, seasonings and sweeteners in bulk dispensers rather than individual packets.

 Do not automatically include straws, stirrers, utensils or individually packaged condiments in a customer’s order for dine-in, drive-through, take-out or delivery.
 For plastic items, this is a City of Portland requirement: Find more details and penalties for non-compliance at the Single-use Plastics Policy FAQs.

 Ask customers if they need a paper bag for to-go orders.
 Consider charging a fee for bags.
-Note that restaurants cannot provide single-use plastics bags; only paper bags are allowed and they must be made with at least 40% post-consumer fiber (learn more about this State of Oregon policy).
+Note that restaurants cannot provide single-use plastics bags; only paper bags are allowed and they must be made with at least 40% post-consumer fiber.

 Restaurant case study: Laughing Planet